 Xena, a mighty Warrior Princess with a dark past, sets out to redeem herself.
 She is joined by small town bard, Gabrielle.
 Together they journey the ancient world and fight for the greater good against ruthless Warlords and Gods.

-This show tells the tale of Hercules adventures as a teenager when he learned his warrior skills at a training academy.
-Together with his friends Iolaus and Jason, he fights his brother Ares, other gods such as Bacchus, and various bandits and mythical beasts.
+This show tells the tales of Hercules' adventures as a teenager when he was learning his warrior skills at Cheiron's Academy.
+Together with his friends Iolaus, Jason, and Lilith, he fights his brother Ares, other gods such as Strife, Discord and Bacchus, and various bandits and mythical beasts.
 Written by

 Was this review helpful to you?